 - Master Certified technicians were re-designated as a Level 4 Master Certified Technician

 Current registered, certified or master certified technicians can expect to receive their new RV Technical Institute credentials at no charge during the 2020 transitional year.
-All expiration dates remain the same for your current certification.
+All expiration dates remain the same for current certifications.

 Is the TnT Supplier Component Training Going Away?

 While it will no longer be branded as TnT, supplier component training will continue to be a major focus for the institute; the institute will be keeping the pieces that are currently working in the TnT program and fixing the things that don’t.

-The reimagined program incorporates the feedback we’ve received from suppliers, technicians and dealers about the areas that are working the best and the pieces of TnT that have not been performing as well.
+The reimagined program incorporates the feedback RVTI has received from suppliers, technicians and dealers about the areas that are working the best and the pieces of TnT that have not been performing as well.
 Supplier stakeholders are excited about revamping technician training because the current system can be adjusted and corrected.
-We expect the supplier component training offered by the institute will be the best of all possible approaches and we will be well positioned to adjust and implement necessary changes to meet our member and technician.

-Where Can I Get Trained and Find a Schedule of Classes?
+Where Can Techs Get Trained and Find a Schedule of Classes?

-All RV Technical Institute classes are held at either at its headquarters facility in Elkhart, Ind., or provided through one of our Authorized Licensed Partners.
+All RV Technical Institute classes are held at either at its headquarters facility in Elkhart, Ind., or provided through one of RVTI's Authorized Licensed Partners.

 How Long is Each Class and What are the Costs?

-How Do I Become and Authorized Licensed Partner?
+How Do I Become an Authorized Licensed Partner?

 The RV Technical Institute’s Authorized Licensed Partner program is a network of regional training partners approved to deliver RV Technical Institute’s standardized training on a local or regional basis.
 Licensed Partners have access to the Institute’s full curriculum, training materials, and soon to be launched learning management system (LMS) and testing, as well as training from the Institute’s staff on how to track student progress and deliver the curriculum.
 To become an RV Technical Institute Authorized Licensed Partner, you must: